slowjams/CLR-via-C-/zReworks/z14_Rework-Chars, String.md

 ## UTF-16

 See this article for details: [Character encoding in .NET](https://docs.microsoft.com/en-us/dotnet/standard/base-types/character-encoding-introduction).
 UTF-16 uses 2 bytes to represent a character in most of time, but uses 4 bytes (2 "characters", shouldn't really say characters here, since each of these two characters doesn't represent a meanningful character, only two used toghter has the correct context) to represent a character/code point.
-Check the article for a *surrogate* pairs concept.
+Check the article for a **surrogate** pairs concept (just need to know it exists).

 ## UTF-32